Skip to content

 (I) Baseline (raw logits) 18.6 7.2 6.7 3.2 8.9

-(II) +KL Divergence 44.2 12.1 8.6 6.4 17.8
+(II) + KL Divergence 44.2 12.1 8.6 6.4 17.8

-(III) +NMS 45.9 13.0 9.6 7.7 19.1
+(III) + NMS 45.9 13.0 9.6 7.7 19.1

-(IV) +JBU 46.3 13.3 10.1 8.8 19.6
+(IV) + JBU 46.3 13.3 10.1 8.8 19.6

-(V) +Optimal Transport Path 66.9 28.6 41.7 22.8 40.0
+(V) + Optimal Transport Path 66.9 28.6 41.7 22.8 40.0

-(VI) +Maximum Transport Velocity 67.8 28.9 43.3 23.0 40.8
+(VI) + Max Transport Velocity 67.8 28.9 43.3 23.0 40.8

-(VII) Fusion of (V)+(VI) 64.9 26.8 41.4 20.5 38.4
+(VII) Fusion (V)+(VI) 64.9 26.8 41.4 20.5 38.4

 Key Findings

-2. Maximum velocity slightly outperforms optimal path: +0.7% average on B/16 and +0.6% on L/14.
+2. Maximum velocity mode slightly outperforms optimal path: An average Gain of +0.7% for B/16 and +0.6% for L/14.

-6. \(\tau=0.3\) is the optimal threshold: Higher thresholds cause premature degeneration before the logits distribution reaches the optimal degenerate state.
+6. \(\tau=0.3\) is the optimal threshold: Higher thresholds lead to premature degradation before logits reach the optimal state.

 Highlights & Insights